kbknapp/cargo-extras/README.md

 ```
 $ multirust run nightly cargo install cargo-extras
 ```

+**Note:** As of Rust 1.5 the `cargo install` command is included, no more requirement to use a nightly compiler.
+So if you are receiving the above error, and using a stable compiler version, ensure that you have at least Rust 1.5

 You may also, instead compile and install the traditional way by following the instructions below.